 - Work with protesters to safely minimise negative impact on the wider campus community through dynamic risk assessments during protests

 - Endeavour to ensure that the University can operate as normal and continue with its lawful business

 - Manage security at protests by providing a safe environment where people are able to meet to speak and act freely, and allowing them to exercise their right to protest within the law

 - Ensure everyone within the campus community is able to live, work and study according to their human rights and without feeling threatened or intimidated

 - Use verbal and non-verbal conflict resolution techniques to ensure that physical intervention and reasonable force is only used as a last resort and in accordance with the law

-- Where police attendance is necessary, either due to increased risks of harm or where a crime has been committed, or is alleged to have been committed, Campus Security will communicate with the police and the protesters to minimise the potential risks and impact.
+- Where police attendance is necessary, either due to increased risks of harm or where a crime has been committed or is alleged to have been committed, Campus Security will communicate with the police and the protesters to minimise the potential risks to safety, security and impact.